Publication Ethics Statement

 3.3 Procedures in the event of complaints and misconduct

 In case of complaints, the JHRM-AD adopts and follows specific procedures in the event of complaints of an ethical or conflicting nature, in accordance with the formal policies, especially by the COPE “Retraction guidelines”.
-All complaints are investigated by the JHRM-AD Publication Ethics Committee (see section 3.3.1).
+All complaints are investigated independently by the JHRM-AD Publication Ethics Committee (see section 3.3.1).
 Documentation associated with any such complaints is retained.

 3.3.1 JHRM Publication Ethics Committee